eoyebami/eoyebami.github.io/aws/solutions-architect/application-integration/2026-07-17-api-gateway.md

     - can manage release stages for api (alpha, beta, prod)
     - each api can be confired to interact with different backend endpoints
     - specific stages and versions of apis can be associated with a custom domain name
+* `API Caching`: a design pattern where your api gateway stores backend http responses in a temporary storage layer
+    - when a client makes a matching request, the gateway returns the cached response directly
+    - reduces latency, cutss infra cost (saves compute cycles), protects under load

 ### How To